ACANETS/dpcpp-tutorial/image-conv/README.md

 This 'image-conv' example uses DPC++ buffers to store image data and a kernel function to perform convolution operation on the image data, and then writes the new image to a bmp file.
 The new image data are compared with those from a convolution function implemented on the host CPU as a golden standard.
 A few utility functions, such as reading image data from bmp files or writing new image data to bmp files, are provided.

+We include two implementations of image-conv kernels: buffer objects based and image objects based.
+Buffer objects are general memory objects that can be used to store arbitrary data structure, whereas image objects are opaque data types specifically for image data and related image processing operations.

 ## License
 This code sample is licensed under MIT license.